appiapay/manta-python/docs/protocol.rst

    publish-subscribe-based messaging protocol.

-   Information exchange is organized in *topics* and clients communicates directly only the *broker*.
+   Information exchange is organized in *topics* and clients communicates directly only with the *broker* service.
 A client can instruct the broker to *retain* a published message so that it can be delivered to future subscribers whose subscriptions match its topic name.

 .. _Message Queuing Telemetry Transport: